-The proposed activity is for the construction of a single storey modular classroom building within the existing school property at the rear of the main school campus buildings.
+The proposed activity is for the construction of a 2 x single storey modular classroom buildings within the existing school property at the rear of the main school campus buildings.
 The proposed activity is described in detail in Section 2.3 and illustrated in the detailed drawings attached as Appendix A.